 The part of the article that stood out to me said: “It is the first migration crisis of the 21st century, but it is unlikely to be the last.
 The rise of identity politics across the Middle East and much of sub-Saharan Africa is setting off waves of violence..”

 In response to this new reality, roughly 4 million men, women and children are leaving their country of origin in search of a country that is free from the threat of violence and persecution.
 700,000 have sought refuge in Europe.
 The United States has been considered offering refuge to 10,000 with many more waiting to come.
 These individuals are refugees.

 To watch the full sermon go to livestream

-Pastor Jerron Carney and his wife, Holly, were elected senior pastor of Woodlawn in 2013.
-Prior to their election, Pastor Jerron served Woodlawn, since 2005, in student ministry and administrative pastor.
+Pastor Jerron and his wife, Holly, were elected Lead Pastor of Woodlawn in 2013.
+Prior to their election, Pastor Jerron served Woodlawn, since 2005, in student ministry and as Administrative Pastor.
 He is a graduate of the University of Southern Mississippi, School of Business with an emphasis in accounting.
 He is the proud father of Jane-Claire, Jack, & Everly June.
 They are his greatest source of joy.
 He enjoys the outdoors through hunting and golf… Go Saints!